perfsonar/perfsonar-dev-tools/README.md

 ## Make a release in a repository

-The `make-repo-release.sh` program try to release new packages from a perfSONAR repository.
+The `make-repo-release` program try to release new packages from a perfSONAR repository.
 It always  takes  an  argument: the VERSION to be released.
 There is another mandatory option, `-r` which states the RELNUM.
 It has additional options which ore documented in the script `-h`.